faker-js/faker/README.md

 ### Templates

 Faker contains a generator method `faker.helpers.fake` for combining faker API methods using a mustache string format.
+This is useful for places where JS's template literals cannot be used, such as when reading a template/text file.

 ```ts
 console.log(